DaniilsFirgers/jquery_assignment/README.md

 ---

-Assigenment illustrating some of the JQuery functionality.
+Assignment illustrating some of the JQuery functionality.